Library Collection Development Guidelines

 Responsibility for collection development

 The librarians are primarily responsible for collection development.
-Faculty and staff of the college may recommend purchase or deselection of materials to support course research or assignments in their program areas.
+College faculty and staff may recommend purchase or deselection of materials to support course research or assignments in their program areas.
 Faculty members, particularly in professional or technical programs, are encouraged to review with librarians the collections supporting their areas.

 Individual librarians will be given responsibility for selection of circulating materials in specific subject areas.
 The reference librarians will recommend purchase of materials in any or all subject areas for the reference collection.
 A committee consisting of full-time reference librarians shall review and approve or disapprove recommendations for reference material purchase.

-Final responsibility for the development and management of the collection lies with the library director and the Dean of Students.
+Final responsibility for the development and management of the collection lies with the Dean of Library & Learning Resources and the Executive Dean of Student Development & Learning Resources.

 Types of material: